Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Methods

-First-principles calculations were carried out using the Vienna Ab initio Simulation Package (VASP)\cite{kresse1996efficient, kresse1996efficiency, kresse1993ab}, based on Projector Augmented Wave (PAW)\cite{blochl1994projector} method and a plane-wave basis set.
-The exchange-correlation functional was calculated through the generalized-gradient approximation (GGA) as formulated by Perdew-Burke-Ernzerhof for solids\cite{perdew2008restoring}.
+First-principles calculations were carried out using the Vienna Ab initio Simulation Package (VASP) \cite{kresse1996efficient, kresse1996efficiency, kresse1993ab}, based on Projector Augmented Wave (PAW) \cite{blochl1994projector} method and a plane-wave basis set.
+The exchange-correlation functional was calculated through the generalized-gradient approximation (GGA) as formulated by Perdew-Burke-Ernzerhof for solids \cite{perdew2008restoring}.
 The plane-wave basis set of the wave functions was expanded up to a kinetic energy cutoff of 500 eV.
-For sampling the integrations over the Brillouin zone, we considered Monkhorst-Pack (MP)\cite{monkhorst1976special} k-point grids of \( 8 \times 8 \times 8 \) and \( 10 \times 10 \times 10 \) for ZrO\textsubscript{2} and PTO, respectively.
+For sampling the integrations over the Brillouin zone, we considered Monkhorst-Pack (MP) \cite{monkhorst1976special} k-point grids of \( 8 \times 8 \times 8 \) and \( 10 \times 10 \times 10 \) for ZrO\textsubscript{2} and PTO, respectively.
+We calculated the minimum energy path for CDW motion using the nudged elastic band (NEB) method \cite{henkelman2000improved}.
 The density functional perturbation theory (DFPT) approach was employed to investigate the phononic properties of the structures.
 We computed the phonon band dispersions along the Z-wavevector using \( 1 \times 1 \times 2 \) supercells.
-Non-analytical term correction was applied to dynamical matrix based on Gonze scheme\cite{gonze1994interatomic}, using PHONOPY code\cite{togo2015first}.
+Non-analytical term correction was applied to dynamical matrix based on Gonze scheme \cite{gonze1994interatomic}, using PHONOPY code \cite{togo2015first}.